- Complex customer structure and multi-channel sales model

 Continuous stocktaking and dynamic bin assignment

 LFS also has major benefits when it comes to half-yearly and annual stocktaking.
 The new system gives the printer and print accessories supplier a transparent overview of all current stock levels at all times with a continuous inventory.
 Every item movement is documented by LFS and an accurate inventory is kept for all bin locations.
 As the supplier stocks items with very different dimensions, it is also very important that the system for managing and holding stock is flexible.
 LFS therefore uses system-managed dynamic field assignment to assign bins and either adds variants to an existing bin location or to a new bin location.
 "Additional bin segmentation of the shelving racks has allowed us to optimize utilization of the existing storage space.
-LFS also takes into account the different item sizes from tiny USB sticks to large printer toner cartridges", explains David Emmel, Logistics Consultant at Ehrhardt Partner Group.
+LFS also takes into account the different item sizes from tiny USB sticks to large printer toner cartridges", explains David Emmel, Logistics Consultant at Ehrhardt + Partner.

 Pick & pack for orders of small items